wildsonbbl/data-HAR/README.md

 * 'run_analysis.R': R script to make the tidy datasets

-* 'theharset/theharset.csv': Column separated file with tidy data containing the means and standard deviations from the variables of interest described in the 'CodeBook.md' file
+* 'tidyhra.txt': Column separated file with tidy data containing the means and standard deviations from the variables of interest described in the 'CodeBook.md' file

-* 'theharset/averages': folder containing tidy data csv files with the mean of each variable of interest grouped by subject and activity.
-The name of the file is the name of the variable of interest.